google/skia/site/dev/sheriffing/trooper.md

   failing.)

 - Where machines are located:
-  - Machine name like "skia-vm-NNN", "ct-vm-NNN" -> GCE
+  - Machine name like "skia-gce-NNN", "ct-gce-NNN" -> GCE
   - Machine name ends with "a3", "a4", "m3" -> Chrome Golo
   - Machine name ends with "m5" -> CT bare-metal bots in Chrome Golo
   - Machine name starts with "skiabot-" -> Chapel Hill lab